-Victoria Comino is a Senior Associate in our Workplace Relations group, with over 20 years of workplace relations experience across both legal and commercial practice.
+Victoria Comino is a Special Counsel in our Workplace Relations group, with over 20 years of workplace relations experience across both legal and commercial practice.

 Prior to admission to legal practice, she worked in employee relations and human resources in the finance, automotive, and local government sectors.

 Following her admission to legal practice, Victoria’s experience includes providing advice to employers across a number of sectors, including manufacturing, finance, security, pharmaceutical, local government and hospitality sectors.